DHawkesford/LinkClipper/README.md

 - `none`: Does not clip the beginning of the URL.

-- `shorten`: Clips the protocol and the following '//' characters from the beginning of the URL (http://, https://, ftp://).
+- `shorten`: Removes the protocol from the beginning of the URL (e.g. http://, https://, ftp://).

-- `remove`: Clips the protocol and the following '//' characters from the beginning of the URL, and clips the 'www' subdomain.
+- `remove`: Removes the protocol and the 'www' subdomain from the beginning of the URL.

 `end` [Optional]

 The extent to which to clip the end of the URL string.
 Currently the only option is 'shorten'.
 If omitted, the end of the URL string will not be clipped.

-- `shorten`: Clips the path from the end of the URL (including the starting '/' character).
+- `shorten`: Removes the path from the end of the URL (i.e. everything that comes after '.com' or other domain).

 ### Return value